banner image

 Broken Heartedness: Sexual addiction is more about the intensity of being with a person, while compulsively viewing porn is more about fantasy, voyeurism and a need for connection and attention.

 Whatever you’re struggling with, get help from a Trained Professional.
 Problematic sexual behavior is not about sex, it’s an intimacy disorder.
 Howard Shaffer, associate professor of psychiatry and director of the Division on Addictions at Harvard Medical School, said, “The idea of addictive drugs makes no sense, it’s magical thinking to imagine that drugs have this power.
 We don’t talk about addictive dice.” (cited in Lambert, 2000).
-However, we do know that for some individuals their relationship to dice can become pathological.
-The focus needs to shift away from the dice back to the individual holding them.
-It is the relationship between the person and the object of addiction that matters, not the objects.

 No single behavior pattern defines sexual addiction.
 These behaviors, when they have taken control of addicts’ lives and become unmanageable, include: compulsive masturbation, relationship disorders, pornography, prostitution, exhibitionism, voyeurism, indecent phone calls, child molesting, incest, rape and violence.
 Even the healthiest forms of human sexual expression can turn into self-defeating behaviors.